 RYK (Receptor-Like Tyrosine Kinase) is a Protein Coding gene.
 Diseases associated with RYK include Robinow Syndrome, Autosomal Dominant 1 and Multiple Endocrine Neoplasia Iib.
-Among its related pathways are Signaling by GPCR and ERK Signaling.
+Among its related pathways are Signaling by GPCR and Signaling by Wnt.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is MET.
+An important paralog of this gene is MST1R.

 UniProtKB/Swiss-Prot Summary for RYK Gene